bourbonut/dqn-pacman/README.md

 .
 ├── deep_Q_network
 │   ├── __init__.py
-│   ├── decision.py # for decision making
-│   ├── memory.py # replay memory
+│   ├── buffer.py # buffer class used for websocket and for tracking training performances │   ├── memory.py # replay memory
 │   ├── model.py # dueling DQN and optimization (see the class for more details) │   ├── parameters.py # all parameters except how rewards are managed